TezBaydu/Milestone-Project-1-Band/README.md

 ## Features

-This project has four separate pages found by clicking on the relevant name found in a menu
+This project has four separate pages found by clicking on the relevant name found in a menu.

 ### Consistency

 - Design with menu placing in the same position.
     * A Band logo which leads the user back to 'Home' when clicked.
-    * Mobile version to be a dropdown menu
+    * Mobile version to be a dropdown menu.
-- Footer with links to social media, download/purchase options.
+- Footer with links to social media and download options.
 - Consistent colours (although variations may be used to suit):
     * lightgoldenrodyellow
         * #ffffd5 / #ffd / hsl(60,100,91) / rgb(255,255,213)